 Don’t Over Experiment

-The delay in time might just be enough for the reader to move on to another window.
-Something that you don’t want!
-Do you?
+The delay in time might just be enough for the reader to move on to another site.
+Something that you don’t want, right?

 The Classic Choices